vijaymathew/slogan/README.md

-Slogan is a general purpose programming language with facilities for concurrent and parallel computing.
+Slogan is a general purpose functional programming language with facilities for concurrent and parallel computing.

 #### Features